 Previous graduate credit may be applied to the doctoral degree if the credit was earned during the six-year period prior to admission to the doctoral program or accepted by the Graduate School as part of Option 2.
 Such credit must be identified clearly on the Outline of PhD Program (Plan of Study) and requires Graduate School approval.
 Only those students graduating within the time limit for their doctoral program may apply previously approved graduate credit to the doctoral degree.
 Revalidation (recertification) of any expired course credit is not an option.

 Plan of Study

-Early in the graduate program, each student must confer with the appropriate departmental adviser or major professor to select courses, discuss when and by which method the doctoral residency requirement will be completed, discuss research interests, and so forth.
+Early in the graduate program, each student must confer with the appropriate departmental advisor or major professor to select courses, discuss when and by which method the doctoral residency requirement will be completed, discuss research interests, and so forth.
 Then a Plan of Study must be prepared and submitted to the Graduate School by the time the student has completed 30 coursework hours.

 The PhD Plan of Study and DMA Plan of Study are submitted by the department through the UA DocuSign system in myBama.
-The Plan of Study for other doctoral programs (EdD, DNP) are available from the student's department, college or school.
+The Plan of Study for other doctoral programs (Ed.D., DNP, DSW) are available from the student's department, college, or school.
 All doctoral students must have a completed Plan of Study approved by the Graduate School no later than the semester during which the student will complete 30 semester hours of UA and/or transfer credit toward the doctoral degree.
 Otherwise, a “hold” may be placed on future registrations.

-An amended Plan of Study (if needed) must be submitted to the Graduate School when the student submits the form for Admission to Candidacy for Doctoral Degree form through the UA DocuSign system in myBama.
+A copy of the approved Plan of Study must be submitted to the Graduate School when the department submits the Admission to Candidacy for Doctoral Degree form through the UA DocuSign system in myBama.

 Preliminary or Comprehensive Examination